QUICK LINKS: KHA Patient Resources Order Form

 When complete send this form with your contact details to KCAT@kidney.org.au.
 Overseas order not available - onsite only

 Formally endorsed by RACGP, the ANZSN and Kidney Health Australia

-Following introductory principles on the use of drugs in patients with renal failure, the Renal Drug Reference Guide is structured into 13 colour coded therapeutic chapters including; anaemia, analgaesia, antihistamines, anti-infectives, cardiovascular, endocrine & metabolic disorders, gastrointestinal, genitourinary, immunosuppressants, musculoskeletal, neurology & psychotropics.
+Following introductory principles on the use of drugs in patients with renal failure, the Renal Drug Reference Guide is structured into 13 colour coded therapeutic chapters including: anaemia, analgaesia, antihistamines, anti-infectives, cardiovascular, endocrine and metabolic disorders, gastrointestinal, genitourinary, immunosuppressants, musculoskeletal, neurology & psychotropics.
 It is evidence based and practical advice, written expressly for the prescriber searching for easy to comprehend definitive advice.

-Edited by Matthew Cervelli, Forward by Dr Tim Mathew (KHA Medical Director) Professor Graeme Russ (Queen Elizabeth Hospital) and published with assistance of Kidney Health Australia and unrestricted support of various pharmaceutical industry partners.
-Guide intended for healthcare professionals who are able to exercise independent professional clinical judgement when using the information contained within.
-It is not intended use by healthcare consumers.
+Edited by Matthew Cervelli, Forward by Dr Tim Mathew (KHA Medical Director) Prof Graeme Russ (Queen Elizabeth Hospital) and published with assistance of Kidney Health Australia and unrestricted support from various pharmaceutical industry partners.
+Guide intended for healthcare professionals who can exercise independent professional clinical judgement when referring to content.
+Not intended for use by healthcare consumers.

-This health professional guide is to help you understand how the Decision Aid was designed to be used in practice.
-It contains some useful hints and tips, as well as background information.
+This health professional guide will help you understand how the Decision Aid Tool was designed to be used in practice and contains useful hints and tips, as well as background information.
+Download>

-A complete education resource about home dialysis, including a developing area specifically for health professionals, can be found at our sister website www.homedialysis.org.au or call our Kidney Health Information Service on 1800 454 363 or email firstname.lastname@example.org
+We offer online education resource site about home dialysis, including a developing area specifically for health professionals - on our sister site www.homedialysis.org.au - queries to firstname.lastname@example.org

 ABSOLUTE CARDIOVASCULAR RISK GUIDELINES

 Australian Guidelines for the management of absolute cardiovascular disease risk May 2012